sybila/BCSgen/README.md

   * Model - file containing a BCS model<sup>3</sup>
   * State space file - JSON file for storing generated state space

 and press Compute button.
-The state space is consequently saved in choosen file.
+The state space is consequently saved in the choosen file.

 To obtain __reactions__:
 * fill
   * Model - file containing a BCS model<sup>3</sup>
   * Reactions file - text file for storing reactions
   * Save log<sup>4</sup> (optional)

+and press Compute button.
+The reactions (and log) are consequently saved in the choosen file.

 ---